Calebh101/Calebh101/README.md

 | Visible changes  | Yes | Yes | Maybe | Small to none |
 | Improvements     | Maybe | Maybe | Yes | Yes |
 | Bug fixes        | Maybe | Maybe | Yes | Yes |

+## Localpkg

+Localpkg is the name for a group of packages that I can use in several different applications.
+The current localpkg selection:

+- [Localpkg for Flutter](https://github.com/Calebh101/localpkg-flutter) - For my Flutter apps.
+- [Localpkg for Java](https://github.com/Calebh101/localpkg-java) - For my Java apps.